gravitational/protoc-gen-terraform/README.md

 # Note on maps of messages

 Terraform does not support map of resources.
 If a field in protoc object is map of messages, it could not be defined in Terraform.
 This case is emulated via generating list with `key` and `value` fields instead.
-See `NestedMObj` field of [`Test`](test/custom_types.go) message for example.
+See `MapObject` field of [`Test`](test/custom_types.go) struct for example.

 Map of arrays of elementary types are not supported as well.

 # Note on gogoproto.customtype

-If a field has `gogoproto.casttype` flag, it can not be automatically unmarshalled from `ResourceData`.
-You need to define your own custom `Schema<type>` and `Get<type>FromResourceData` methods.
-See [test/custom_types.go](test/custom_types.go).
+If a field has `gogoproto.customtype` flag, it can not be automatically unmarshalled from `ResourceData`.
+You need to define your own custom `Get<type>` and `Set<type>` methods.
+See [test/custom_types.go](test/custom_types.go) for example.

 # Build and test using Docker